-The week for academic fee adjustments begins with the 1st day of classes scheduled for the term.
+^{}The week for academic fee adjustments begins with the 1st day of classes scheduled for the term.

 Housing and Meal Adjustments.
 Housing and Meal Adjustments are determined in the Residence Life Office.
-A schedule of adjustments is available to students in the Residence Life Office, 237 DiGiorgio Center.
+For more information, contact the Residence Life Office at 803/323-2223.